terabitbaci/capstone-lego-inventory/README.md

 and click on an option to view details of each set so I can confirm the item was added to my inventory

-// view details of an item
-as a logged-in user (api)
+// view details of an item (new wireframe) as a logged-in user (api)
 I want to access the details of any item in my inventory so I can view photos and information on the item